 The "cimetière des Saint-Innocents" was the graveyard of Paris for many centuries and it was located inside the medieval walls.
 Close to it was the city market "Les Halles".
-In 1549, under the kingdom of Henri II, the French architect Jean Goujon was charged with the erection of a fountain which was called Fontaine des Innocents because of its proximity to the wall encircling the graveyard.
+In 1549, during the kingdom of Henry II, the French architect Jean Goujon was charged with the erection of a fountain which was called Fontaine des Innocents because of its proximity to the wall encircling the graveyard.

 Fontaine des Innocents

 It is the only Renaissance fountain in Paris.
 We know very little about Jean Goujon, but it is very likely he travelled through Italy in his youth and what he saw there clearly influenced his work.
 He then returned to Italy and he died in Bologna, where there is evidence of him until 1563.